Memba/Memba-Blog/README.md

 We needed a blog engine with:

 1. pages and blog posts,
-2. same look and feel as Kidoju, that is based on Twitter bootstrap (not easy to achieve with Wordpress, Ghost or Blogger),
+2. "integrated" with Kidoju (not easy to achieve with Wordpress, Ghost or Blogger),
-3. multi-user with live edit (which discards the likes of Jekyll and Octopress).
+3. multi-user with live edit (which discarded the likes of Jekyll and Octopress).

 and possibly the following nice-to-have:

 1. nodeJS tooling,
+2. docker microservices architecture,
 2. markdown sources,
 3. editing in Github.

 ## History

-We initially built a server-less single page HTML application (version 0.0.1) which would pull markdown from URLs (possibly from Github) but we realized that it was poorly indexed by search engines.
+We initially built a server-less single page HTML application (version 0.0.1) which would pull markdown from URLs (possibly from Github) and convert it inro HTML in the browser (client-side) but we realized that it was poorly indexed by search engines.

-So we rearchitected the project to convert markdown into html server side, dropping the SPA architecture.
+So we rearchitected the project to convert markdown into html server-side, dropping the SPA architecture.

 ## Architecture